 Earrings!
 I have an impressive collection of vintage and designer clip-ons.
 I have always loved earrings.
 I got this from my mom.
 I have multiple scarfs as well, hats and necklaces.
 I love accessories.

 A black outfit and smoky eyes if for a very dressed up dinner or party.

 The book Stiletto Network by Pamela Ryckman.

-NYC: Sunny's Florist in NYC (beautiful little bouquets made by Sunny), Marym Nassir Zadeh, The Metropolitan Museum of Art Roof Top, Le Labo (I get my Fleur d'Oranger perfume from them), ABC Carpet & Home (most inspiring design store), Sprout in Williamsburg (for plants).
+NYC: Sunny's Florist in NYC (beautiful little bouquets made by Sunny), Marym Nassir Zadeh (beautiful selection of designer clothes and accessories), The Museum of Art and Design, The Metropolitan Museum of Art Roof Top, Le Labo (I get my Fleur d'Oranger perfume from them), ABC Carpet & Home (most inspiring design store), Sprout in Williamsburg (for plants).

 Paris: COS (very pretty and simple affordable clothes), Merci (very inspiring concept store and tea room), Bash (clothes).

 Style pet peeve: